BryceVandegrift/website/content/blog/stop-saying-c-and-c++.md

 If you're referring to a C program or programmer just say "C".
 If you're referring to a C++ program or programmer just say "C++".
-If you're referring to both say somthing like:
+If you're referring to both used separately say something like:

 - C and C++
 - C, C++